ava-labs/awm-relayer/README.md

   - The address of the destination account that will receive the Warp message.

-`"source-subnets": []SourceSubnets`
+`"source-blockchains": []SourceBlockchains`

 - The list of source subnets to support.
-Each `SourceSubnet` has the following configuration:
+Each `SourceBlockchain` has the following configuration:

   `"subnet-id": string`